 Proxies need no additional behavior beyond that described in SIP [1] to support NOTIFY.
-If a proxy wishes to see all of the SUBSCRIBE and NOTIFY requests for a given dialog, it MUST record-route all SUBSCRIBE and NOTIFY requests.
+If a proxy wishes to see all of the SUBSCRIBE and NOTIFY requests for a given dialog, it MUST record-route the initial SUBSCRIBE and any dialog-establishing NOTIFY requests.
+Such proxies SHOULD also record-route all other SUBSCRIBE and NOTIFY requests.